Skip to content

 Oracle Complex Query

 Executes complex Oracle SQL statements, including multi-table JOINs and advanced clauses.
-It sends your SQL and a declared query type to the Oracle data service and returns results formatted for text and JSON, with optional rich outputs depending on the downstream formatting utilities.
+It sends the provided SQL and a declared query type to the Oracle service using stored credentials, then returns a formatted textual summary alongside structured result data.

 Preview